Cabinet Gregory

 But there is no need to pay more than the minimum due.

-In addition, since August 2008, there are various exemptions available to encourage "wealthy foreigners" to move to France.
+In addition, there are various exemptions available to encourage "wealthy foreigners" to move to France.

 You may also be subject to taxes in other countries due to time spent, property and assets or nationality.
 In this case, it is important to be aware of the dual taxation agreements.
 These treaties often enable significant tax savings to be obtained.